Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color.md

 together.
 It is very reminiscent of Johnny and V being inseparable by this point in the game. @todo - show color composition slides

+## Delamain

+@todo list:

+- offspring are fragmented colors of the color wheel
+- discuss how it mirrors protagonist's journey
+- discuss how it mirrors the game's color axis
+- merging required a lot of intelligence - foreshadowing?

 ## Crosswalks

 At a certain point, the black background in the **crosswalk lights begin shining a